Data4Democracy/internal-displacement/workplan.md

 We already have certain datasets containing URLs.

 __Activities:__
-- *Do we need activities for obtaining more urls for our own dev / testing?*
+- *Do we want to obtain more urls for our own dev / testing?*

 ### Scraping
 To be moved to `info-sources` repo.
 Interested parties can contribute there.

+Also covers the following two points from Filtering:
+- Identify language of a document (English vs. not English)
+- Broken URLs

 __Activities:__
 - Maintain some sort of link to `info-sources` to understand how these tools can be used / fit into the `internal-displacement` pipeline,
 i.e., function arguments, what they return, API type stuff.

 ### Filtering (Interpreter)

-The first two could likely be part of 'Scraping', and returned as part of meta-data:

-- Identify language of a document (English vs. not English)
-- Broken URLs

 The third filtering requirement is more specific to the `internal-displacement` domain:

 - Filtering out documents not reporting on human mobility (binary classification)